muratk5n/thirdwave/en/README.md

 someone being pro-Russia and anti-Semitic is merely different sides of the same coin.

-Pro-ISR stance in UK (and US) is a secret handshake of sorts..
+Supportive statements are a secret handshake of sorts..
 Instead of saying 'I am wholeheartedly supportive of my country's long-running strategy of containing the inner countries, block their access to the high seas and position selves so we can choke off their trade at a moment's notice" you just say "I dislike anti-Semitism and will repeat